SALT 501 · Advanced · AI Tooling

 GitHub Copilot Chat — inline + chat panel.

 The other industry default.
 Inline completions, chat panel for "explain this", agent mode for multi-file work.
-Works on Salt YAML+Jinja the same way it works on anything else — language-model-shaped, not Salt-aware specifically.
+Works on Salt YAML+Jinja the same way it works on anything else; nothing about it is Salt-tailored.

 73M+ installs 3.0 · 306 reviews v0.45.1 · Apr 2026 Subscription required